Signed SAML Response

 Signature algorithms

-Hashing Algorithms
+Hashing algorithms

-Canonicalization and Transformation Algorithms
+Canonicalization and transformation algorithms

-- Unsigned message, Signed assertion (wo/ encryption)
+Unsigned message, signed assertion (no encryption)

 const sp = ServiceProvider({